JENIA89/JENIA89/README.md

 ***

 My name is Evgene.
 I am a Front end developer.
-Here you can look at my projects
+Here you can look at my projects.

 <!--
 **JENIA89/JENIA89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.